artic-network/sealion/instructions.md

 2. **Compare to reference**: Set a sequence as reference and use "Colour differences only" (Cmd+D) to quickly spot variations

-3. **Navigate differences efficiently**: Select specific sequences of interest, then use Cmd+Left/Right to jump between their differences while keeping them in view
+3. **Navigate differences efficiently**: Select specific sequences of interest, then use Cmd+< and Cmd+> to jump between their differences while keeping them in view

 4. **Find outliers**: Sort by selected column to group sequences with the same nucleotide at a position of interest